Last Updated on April 19, 2022 by Quantified Trading

 Disadvantages of backtesting – conclusion

 To get good results from backtesting, you need to understand the potentially many pitfalls of backtesting.
-A backtest can’t capture that markets change, we tend to curve fit, and we make behavioral mistakes.
+A backtest can’t capture that markets change, are random, that you tend to curve fit, and you make behavioral mistakes.
 However, if you are street smart, you can even offset some of the disadvantages of backtesting.